-Norfolk County farmers grow more asparagus, cabbage, cucumber, ginseng, peppers, pumpkins, squash and zucchini, sour cherries, strawberries, sweet corn and sweet potatoes than anywhere else in the nation, according to Statistics Canada’s 2011 Census of Agriculture.
+Norfolk County farmers grow more asparagus, tart cherries, ginseng, peppers, pumpkins, and other vegetables than anywhere else in the nation, according to Statistics Canada’s 2016 Census of Agriculture.

 Berlo’s Best Sweet Potatoes, Cider Keg, EZ Grow Farms, Howard Greenhouse & Produce, Lake Erie Farms, Magalas Produce, McElhone Farms, Nightingale Farms, Norfolk Fruit Growers’ Association, Procyk Farms, S. Fett Farms, Scotlynn Commodities, Shabatura Produce, Sovereign Farms, Welsh Bros. and other wholesale growers supply fruit and vegetables to markets across North America.
 Southcoast IQF Inc. is an organic vegetable and fruit flash-freeze facility that processes green and wax beans, green peas and sweet corn.
 Pristine Gourmet presses sunflower, canola and soy beans into cold-press oils for the culinary market.
 Kernal Peanuts grows and processes peanuts.

 Norfolk County also has several meat processors: Fiedler Meats, VG Meats, Townsend Butchers, Norfolk Packers and Dekonings.
 Jensen Cheese has its headquarters in Norfolk County.
 We are also home to ice cream manufacturer, Unilever / Good Humor – Breyers.
 Lakeshore Fish Co. and Pleasant Port Fish Co. process fish from Lake Erie.